CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - See also Turn Sequence, Organization Phase, Choosing a New Site.

 #### Siege
- - Card Erratum: Change the Border-land symbol in the first line to a Border-hold symbol.
+ - _Card Erratum_: Change the Border-land symbol in the first line to a Border-hold symbol.
  - Goes away when the site it was played on is discarded.
- - If you move to a site with Siege played on it, any effect which can give you a second movment/hazard phase that turn will allow you to avoid the effects of Siege.
+ - If you move to a site with _Siege_ played on it, any effect which can give you a second movment/hazard phase that turn will allow you to avoid the effects of _Siege_.

 #### Sentinels of Numenor
- - Sentinels of Numenor will not give an extra marshalling point to Army of the Dead.
+ - _Sentinels of Numenor_ will not give an extra marshalling point to _Army of the Dead_.

 #### Shadowfax
- - Card Erratum: "an additional site card may be played and an additional movement/hazard phase."
+ - _Card Erratum_: "an additional site card may be played and an additional movement/hazard phase."
  - Cannot use his special ability if another ally is in the company.

 #### Silent Watcher
- - Card Erratum: Gives 1 marshalling point, not 0.
-Add "Pukel- creature."
+ - _Card Erratum_: Gives 1 marshalling point, not 0.
+Add "_Pukel- creature_."

 #### Skinbark
  - May tap to give +1 prowess to another character facing an automatic-attack, or hazard keyed to his site.

 #### Slayer
- - Card Erratum: Gives 2 marshalling points, not 0.
-Add "Slayer."
+ - _Card Erratum_: Gives 2 marshalling points, not 0.
+Add "_Slayer_."
  - Only one attack can be canceled by tapping a character.
  - All of the strikes will go against the same character.